Pulsar7/SleepDocumentation/README.md

 > Enuresis nocturna is defined as normal filling and normal emptying of the urinary bladder at the wrong time (sleep) and in the wrong place (bed) in a child after the age of 5.
 The symptom enuresis nocturna must be differentiated from primary monosymptomatic enuresis nocturna as an indication of an underlying disorder.
 This is possible by means of a non-invasive diagnosis that does not stress the child by means of a structured anamnesis interview, physical examination, urine examination and sonography of the urinary tract.
 The cause of monosymptomatic enuresis nocturna is a genetically determined wake-up disorder in the sense of a partial developmental delay. ^[Klinik und Diagnostik der Enuresis nocturna](https://link.springer.com/article/10.1007/s00112-003-0783-1)

 Enuresis nocturna comes in different forms and there are millions of people who are affected by it.
+In order to consequently offer help to this group of people as well, 'wet_bed' was added.

 ## ToDo